lionelmace/ibmcloud-training/lab7-devops/tekton/README.md

 ## Introduction

-In this example, we are going to go thru a typical pipeline example using Tekton.
+In this example, we are going to go through a typical pipeline example using Tekton.
 Developers are commiting/pushing some code in a Git repository.
 This should normally trigger automatically a series of action (that I called an action chain) to clone, test, build and deploy to a Dev environment and then to a Prod environment.

 ![image-20211108110940173](images/image-20211108110940173.png)